 Non-Culinary Usages of the Term Surf and Turf

-Since the 1940s the term surf and turf has also been applied to various types of clothing, sportswear usually, suitable for use in boating activities or beachside.
-See this example for women from 1941.
-The term has also been applied to air-blown mattresses, and other paraphernalia associated with the lifestyle of the seaside.
+Since the 1940s the term surf and turf has also been applied to various types of clothing, sportswear usually, especially for use in boating or on beachside.
+See this example for women, from 1941.
+The term has also been applied to air-blown mattresses, and other paraphernalia associated with seaside living.

-This is not unusual as surf, and turf, are old usages for sea and land.
+This is not unusual as the words surf and turf are respectively old usages for the sea and land.
 Their rhyming quality must have meant for an early coinage outside a food context.

-In coastal Del Mar, CA surf and turf became a catchphrase in the form of, “where the turf meets the surf”.
-This phrase, and “surf and turf” in general, were used to promote the racetrack and resort facilities built by entertainer Bing Crosby and partners in 1936 to attract Hollywood luminaries and other names.
+In coastal Del Mar, CA surf and turf became a catchphrase in the form of “where the turf meets the surf”.
+This phrase and the term “surf and turf” were used to promote the racetrack and resort facilities built by entertainer Bing Crosby and partners in 1936 to attract Hollywood luminaries and other names.

-Bing crooned a once-famous tune called Where the Turf meets the Surf (Crosby/Monaco/Burke), the signature song of his Turf Club in Del Mar.
-You can hear him here.
+Crosbly crooned the once-famous tune Where the Turf Meets the Surf (Crosby/Monaco/Burke), a signature song of his Turf Club in Del Mar.
+You can hear him sing it here.

 Where the turf meets the surf